Saketh0014/American_sign_Language/README.md

 There is no interactive interface, so you will need to figure out most of the usage yourself and make changes to scripts if needed.
 Here is a basic guide:

 ### Creating a gesture
-- Watch the video guide for setting the hand histogram.
 - First, set your hand histogram.
 You only need to do this if lighting conditions change.
 Run:

   ```